websauna/websauna/docs/source/reference/glossary.rst

     migration
         Data migration refers to procedure of changing how data is stored in your database - adding new data columns or changing how old columns behave.
 It is usually performed one time batch operation per database.
 Read :doc:`Websauna migrations documentation <../narrative/ops/migrations>`. `More info <https://en.wikipedia.org/wiki/Data_migration>`__.

+    Nginx
+        NGINX is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
+NGINX is known for its high performance, stability, rich feature set, simple configuration, and low resource consumption. `More information <https://www.nginx.com/>`__.

     notebook
         This refers to :term:`IPython Notebook`.
 More specifically, in the context of Websauna, the :doc:`the IPython Notebook shell you can open through the website <../narrative/misc/notebook>`.